fizzymagic/HotRod/README.md

 - 32u4-based arduino clone.
 I recommand the Pololu A-Star series, but it should work with any 32u4-based board.
   - The Arduino needs a Caterina (or equivalent) bootloader in it.
 The Arduino Micro and the A-Star both have this as the default.
 - Arduino 1.6.9 or later IDE
-- A 6-pin mini DIN connecter (aka a PS/2 keyboard connector)
+- A 6-pin female mini DIN connecter (aka a PS/2 keyboard connector)
 - A completed circuit board with the appropriate wires from the DIN connector to the Arduino.
   You can get a board from OSH Park
 - Python 2.7.9 or later.